cloudmesh-community/book/chapters/iot/tools.md

 *Aquamacs* is a program for Mac devices which allows the user to edit text, HTML, LaTeX, C++, Java, Python, R, Perl, Ruby, PHP, and more.
-Aquaemacs integrates well with OSX and provides many functions through a menu.
+Aquamacs integrates well with OSX and provides many functions through a menu.
 You will mostly be using the File, Edit, menus or toolbar icons.

 Emacs provides convenient keyboard shortcuts, most of which are